 Nason’s Corner includes the areas on both sides of outer Brighton Avenue starting at Wayside Road out to Westbrook.
 The area is sandwiched by the two largest green spaces in the city, Evergreen Cemetery and the Fore River Sanctuary, and also contains Capisic Pond Park and the Capisic Brook Trail.
 Also check out the Nason’s Corner Park Community Playground Greening Project.
 To learn more, contact the Nason’s Corner Neighborhood Association.

 North Deering is a large residential neighborhood on the northeastern edge of Portland, bordered on the west by train tracks, and on the east by the town of Falmouth.
-North Deering is home to some of Portland's oldest houses, spared from the fire that burned much of the city in the 19th century, as well as the 48-acre Presumpscot Nature Preserve.
+North Deering is home to some of Portland's oldest houses, spared from the fire that burned much of the city in the 19th century, as well as the 48-acre Presumpscot River Preserve.
 To learn more about the neighborhood, contact the North Deering Neighborhood Association.

 Parkside is—as it sounds—the area adjacent to Deering Oaks park, a 55-acre grassy expanse in the center of the city which has nearly 1,000 trees, a pond, wading pool, playground, tennis and volleyball courts, and is also the site of the weekly Portland Farmers Market between the months of May and November.
 To learn more about the neighborhood, contact the Parkside Neighborhood Association.